akrisanov/inference-engineering-journey/theory/Computational Graphs.md

-# Computational Graphs

 A **computational graph** is a way to represent the sequence of operations in a model — like matrix multiplications, activations, loss calculations — as a graph of interconnected nodes (operations) and edges (data tensors).
 It enables automatic differentiation, which is essential for training neural networks.

 There are two main types of computational graphs: